The extraordinary story of a very ordinary little cup.

 The horses ticked their heads up and pricked their ears nervously, picking up on the driver’s nervousness through the long reigns.
 The driver looked side to side and behind, trying to spot the advancing riders and how far they were.
 He snapped the reins, calling the horses to greater speed.
 The wagon wheels wobbled dangerously on the uneven road as the wagon picked up speed.

 He urged the beasts faster.
 The wheels wobbled harder.

-With whoops and yells, the thudding hooves growing closer, the riders chased down the wagon, catching up to it on their faster stolen horses.
-The ruts and pits of the road slowed down the wagon too much to outrun horses bearing riders only.
+With whoops and yells, the thudding hooves growing closer, the riders chased down the wagon, catching up to it on their faster-stolen horses.
+The road’s ruts and pits slowed down the wagon too much to outrun horses bearing riders only.
 They surrounded the wagon.

 One rider leaned over, trying to catch the long rein and pull back on it to slow one of the horses pulling the wagon.
 If you slow one, you slow them both.
 He reached and missed, reached again, caught it, and pulled.

 A sudden lurch of the wagon as its wheel caught a rut pulled him off balance, making him fall from his galloping horse.
 He tumbled, rolled, and the wagon wheels rolled right over him.
 The horse continued to pace the horses pulling the wagon in an urgent race.